 This IDS uses both signature-based as well as anomaly-based detection system and enable it to detect potential threats with a minimum error rate.

-Benefits Of Intrusion Detection Systems
+Advantages Of Intrusion Detection System (IDS)

 Apart from raising the alarms, the intrusion detection system software also helps in configuring rules, policies, and respective actions to be taken.